Georgian Bed and Breakfast Opulence in the City of Winchester

 Penny Farthing House

-It is our natural wish to ensure the safety and the health of all our guests, and so we are now extending our generally high standard of cleaning to encompass measures to protect against COVID-19.
+It is our natural wish to ensure the safety and the health of all our Bed and Breakfast guests, and so we are now extending our generally high standard of cleaning to encompass measures to protect against COVID-19 throughout the guest house accommodation.

 While we have always used a bleach based disinfectant within the guests en-suite facilities, we now also use this product to wipe hard surfaces following the normal cleaning routine throughout the room and the entrance lobby.
 Bedding and towels are as always completely changed between guest stays and other reusable items are thoroughly washed.
 Finally the room is closed off as much as is possible while awaiting the next guests.